What is the Asset Turnover Ratio?

 Interpretation of the Asset Turnover Ratio

-- Comparing the asset turnover ratios of companies in different industries is not appropriate, as industries vary in capital intensiveness.
+- Comparing the ratios of companies in different industries is not appropriate, as industries vary in capital intensiveness.

-- A higher ratio, between companies in the same industry, is generally favorable, as it indicates an efficient use of assets.
+- A higher ratio is generally favorable, as it indicates an efficient use of assets.

-- A lower ratio, comparing companies in the same industry, indicates poor efficiency, which may be due to poor utilization of fixed assets, poor collection methods, or poor inventory management.
+- A lower ratio indicates poor efficiency, which may be due to poor utilization of fixed assets, poor collection methods, or poor inventory management.

 Video Explanation of Asset Turnover Ratio